 Overall, while we agree with the reviewer’s sentiment and find their questions intriguing, we believe that adding such *potentially* contentious information would distract from the main point of the manuscript.
 However, we believe that it would be worth revisiting the whole idea of activation energy as it is used in photosynthesis research in a future review/meta-analysis.
 In addressing Reviewer 3’s comments on the history of J1942, we did come across a paper by Sharpe and DeMichele (1977) that explain that while assuming a single controlling enzyme is not “literally correct, has great conceptual simplicity and general plausibility”.
 Although across such a broad range of temperatures, it seems likely that multiple enzymes would be rate limiting.
 2. A few sentences on future work needed beyond changing models would be helpful.
 Comparing models is one thing, but comparing actual data, for example the photosynthetic temperature response and daily sums from whole-tree chamber experiments (e.g., Drake et al. (2019) and similar studies from the same group) might be useful.
 Drake JE, Tjoelker MG, Aspinwall MJ, Reich PB, Pfautsch S, Barton CVM (2019) The partitioning of gross primary production for young Eucalyptus tereticornis trees under experimental warming andaltered water availability.
 New Phytologist, doi: 10.1111/nph.15629.

 We have expanded the final paragraph of the discussion to include how the incorrect derivation (the Medlyn equation, M2002) could be problematic for both Earth system models as well as actual data collected using modelled photosynthetic temperature responses as suggested by Reviewer 2.
-While more extensive modelling would be required to determine discrepancies in previous work, we can postulate where these differences may lie (Lines 305-323).
+While more extensive modelling would be required to determine discrepancies in previous work, we can postulate where these differences may lie (Lines 307 - 321).
+We also suggest in this new section that the equations may affect the interpretation of data, and studies comparing the two formulations may be needed – we believe this is what the reviewer was asking.
+We did not incorporate the reference provided as it does not appear to incorporate any use of the modified Arrhenius equation – the data collected are at the whole-tree level and there appears to be no to minimal modeling (including fitting of temperature responses) in the paper.
+It is also unclear how it would add to the manuscript, as we already have comparisons of actual data (i.e. Figure 1).

 Reviewer 3’s Comments